Top of main content

 If you're going to use a credit card, your best bet is to always fully pay off your balance before it's due.
 This will let you avoid unnecessary charges and continue enjoying your card's interest-free period in the future.

 Depending on your card type, as long as you pay back your debt within 45 days, you won't have to pay any interest.
-With some cards it's even better: the HSBC Visa Platinum Credit Card, the HSBC Visa Cash Back Credit Card, and the HSBC TravelOne all have a 0% interest period of up to 55 days.
+With some cards it's even better: the HSBC Live+ Credit Card, the HSBC Visa Cash Back Credit Card, and the HSBC TravelOne all have a 0% interest period of up to 55 days.

 Credit card instalment plan